brandur/sorg/content/nanoglyphs-drafts/016-postgres-13.md

 Readers --

 I hope all is well.
-For those who don't recognize it, the photo you're looking at is the clock tower at UC Berkeley, the birthplace of Postgres in the mid 80s.
-I took it a few months ago while walking down to the university from its surrounding hillsides, which offer breathtaking views of the campus and the town, and which are surprisingly steep.
+For those who don't recognize it, the photo you're looking at is the clock tower at UC Berkeley, birthplace of Postgres in the mid 80s.
+I took it a few months ago while walking down to the university from its surrounding hillsides, where you can find breathtaking views of the campus and the town, and which are surprisingly steep for a little urban hike.

 This is my third consecutive week of sending _Nanoglyph_.
 Nothing to brag about, but it's my best ever run by a good margin.
 I've had a slow stroke of insight that a serious defect in my publication schedule is lack of anything even _fuzzily_ resembling routine.
 I _intend_ to write something down every day, but in practice, get up, mull around aimlessly for an hour with calisthenics, breakfast, and dishes, end up reading miscellaneous internet esoterica, and by the time I'm ready to do anything, it's time to go to work.
 Evenings are terribly unproductive.
 The unenviable aggregate body of literature I produce on an average day amounts to about 5,000 words worth of Slack messages and JIRA comments.